Modeling CO Line Profiles in Shocks of W28 and IC44: Introduction

 \section{Introduction}

+Believed to be the site of cosmic ray enhancements, supernova remnant (SNR) shocks provide a possible explanation for the excess cosmic ray photons and increased ionization rates in observations of SNR-molecular clouds interactions \citep{drury_power_2017}.
+Understanding cosmic ray origin and enhancements in SNRs provides an understanding of the SNR energy budget and production mechanisms of MeV-TeV cosmic rays.
+Analysis have been carried out extensively for SNR such as W28, with ROSAT X-ray observations \citep{rho_ROSATObservationW28_1996}, or the gamma-ray observations with CANGAROO \citep{rowell_ObservationsSupernovaRemnant_2000}.
+A more recent study of \citep{phan_constraining_2020} also shown the cosmic ray spectrum in the Northeastern W28 is best explained by cosmic ray protons from hundreds MeV to tens of TeV.
+The interaction of SNR and molecular clouds thus are top laboratories for constraining the cosmic ray spectrum across the Galactic plane.

 Shocks into molecular clouds are laboratories for tracing the exchange of energies in the interstellar medium.
 Supernova shock waves carve cavities in the ISM and excite the molecular and atomic gas to higher temperatures.
 The gases act as coolants for the shocks, providing tracers of physical and chemical properties within molecular clouds.
+Observing the interactions in SNRs also provides clues about the supernova progenitor, particularly with the innermost layers of the supernova ejecta and the inferred mass and nucleosynthesis profiles \citep{temim_ProbingInnermostEjecta_2019}.